-First of all, you love shrimps.
+First of all, you love shrimp.
 Of course, you do!
-Secondly, it’s springtime, so you crave lighter, vegetable-filled, and easy to make meals.
+Secondly, it’s springtime, so you crave lighter, vegetable-filled, and easy-to-make meals.
 Perfect!
-Then, you need something to go along with the shrimps.
-Pasta is certainly the easiest way but, you guys, you want something different and bolder, food-wise.
+Then, you need something to go along with the shrimp.
+Pasta is certainly the easiest way but, you guys, want something different and bolder, food-wise.
 That’s why you are here in the first place.
 So, my recommendation to enjoy pan-seared shrimp is a Greek favorite called “fava” which basically is a delicious split pea puree.

 MEDITERRANEAN PAN-SEARED SHRIMP: THE RECIPE